Chorioamnionitis is an infection in the membranes and amniotic fluid that surrounds and protects the fetus.

 IV antibiotics are given to fight the infection.
 A baby with the infection will also need them.

-Your doctor will avoid vaginal exams during later stages of pregnancy or after your water breaks.
-Antibiotics may be given to some women.
+The doctor will avoid vaginal exams during later stages of pregnancy or after a person's water breaks.
+Some people may be given antibiotics.

 American Congress of Obstetricians and Gynecologists http://www.acog.org